-Love, sex, drugs, and murder were the life of the famous “Manson Family” convict, Leslie Van Houten.
+Love, sex, drugs, and murder were the life of the famous “Manson Family” convict Leslie Van Houten.
 She was only 19 years old when she committed the gory and disturbing LaBianca murders assigned to her by Charles Manson.
-Judges have ruled against her 20 times before, but now, she is out of jail on parole.
-Read more in our Leslie Van Houten wiki.
+Judges have ruled against her 20 times before, but now, she is out of jail and on parole.
+Learn more in our Leslie Van Houten wiki.

 Leslie Van Houten wasn’t in her right mind (or maybe she was) when she joined the Manson Family.
-In the late ’60s, the murderous, twisted lunatic known as Charles Manson started a cult that practiced a dangerous and non-social culture, in which he saw himself as a “Christ figure.”
-He mainly picked out women from broken middle-class families and convinced them to commit heinous and bloody murders.
-Van Houten became a member of the Manson Family and was arrested after killing two people.
-We’ve got all you need to know about Leslie Van Houten’s wiki, right here.
+In the late ’60s, the murderous and twisted lunatic known as Charles Manson started a cult that practiced a dangerous and non-social culture in which he saw himself as a “Christ figure.”

 Who is Leslie Van Houten?